❊ Code of Conduct/

 • Refrain from vulgar, abusive, threatening, discriminatory, or harassing language or conduct.

-• Avoid behavior that is aggressive, disruptive, or unsafe.
+• Avoid behavior that is aggressive, disruptive, detrimental to others, or unsafe.

 • Children under ten (10) years of age must be accompanied and actively supervised by a responsible adult at all times.